Teddy Roosevelt

 September 25 marks the anniversary of Teddy Roosevelt’s Whistle Stop Tour that visited Longmont in 1900.

-When Roosevelt visited Longmont, then a bustling town of about 3,000 residents, he connected with the community.
-He was a leader in the Republican Party, a champion of the Progressive Era, a time period of social activism, political reform, and eliminating government corruption, and a lifelong naturalist.
-So naturally, we named our downtown park after him.
-Or did we?
+When Roosevelt visited Longmont, a bustling town of about 3,000 residents, he connected with the community.
+He was a leader in the Republican Party, a champion of the Progressive Era, a period of social activism, political reform, and elimination of government corruption, and a lifelong naturalist.
+So naturally, we named our downtown park after him—or did we?

-There is no documentation showing why Longmont Driving Park’s name was changed to Roosevelt Park between 1910 and 1915, but we can assume it was due to the popular President’s train car appearance.
-That train car appearance, along with a classic, conservationalist depiction of Teddy Roosevelt have been celebrated as bronze sculptures found in Longmont adjacent to Roosevelt Park.
+No documentation shows why Longmont Driving Park’s name was changed to Roosevelt Park between 1910 and 1915, but we can assume it was due to the famous President’s train car appearance.
+That train car appearance and a classic conservationist depiction of Teddy Roosevelt have been celebrated as bronze sculptures found in Longmont adjacent to Roosevelt Park.